tapyu/algorithms/communication_systems/gnss/gnss_signal_processing/README.md

 # GNSS Signal Processing

 This directory contains algorithm solutions for computational exercises on GNSS Signal Processing.

-- These algorithms were developed during two events:
-  - [Galileo Masterclass Brazil] (GMB) 2022.
-  - The course "GNSS Signal Processing", taught by Prof. Dr. [Felix Antreich], at Aeronautics Institute of Technology, ITA, Brazil.
-- The algorithms cover the following topics:
+These algorithms were developed during the [Galileo Masterclass Brazil (GMB) 2022][2] (see files [here][1]), in the GNSS Signal Processing lectures, taught by Prof. Dr. [Felix Antreich].
+The algorithms cover the following topics:
 - Code and correlation.
 - Signal Acquisition.
 - Parameter tracking.

 ## References

-- Felix's course slides on "GNSS Signal Processing"
+- Felix's course slides on "GNSS Signal Processing" (private).
-- GMB 2022 slides.
+- [GMB 2022 lectures][2].

 ## Extra material